CyrusHoward/100y-saas/README.md

-# 100y-saas
+# 100-Year SaaS
-SaaS template designed to last 100 years with minimal mainenance
+Minimal Go + SQLite stack designed to run for decades with near-zero upkeep.